deniszykov/commandline/README.md

 	}
 }
 ```
-Where AccountCommands is class with list of commands as described in "Basics".
+where AccountCommands is class with list of commands as described in "Basics".

-####Generating help page
+#### Generating help page
 Your console application can generate help for the user.
 This requires to define *Help* method with following code inside
 ```csharp
 public static int Help()